CAMDEN CLIMBING

 • CCF expects all participants to bring personal camping equipment and cutlery, plate, bowl and a cup for coffee and evening beverages!
 Thank you in advance for helping us cut back on unnecessary waste :)

-7:00 - 9:00 PM ish: Kickoff Social with CCF Staff, climbing film and guest speakers at the Picnic Shelter (BYOBeverage)
+7:00 - 9:00 PM ish: Kickoff Social with CCF Staff and climbing films at the Picnic Shelter (BYOBeverage)

 10:00 PM - 7:00 AM: Quiet hours